tfeb/warranted/README.md

 ## Other notes
 Although this is not apparent from the GUI, it seems to be the case that when you bless a locally-built executable, such as `warranted`, you are blessing the specific file: presumably it works out whether the file is blessed or not by computing some signature of it and comparing it with what it knows.
 This means that if you rebuild & reinstall it it will stop being blessed, although the GUI will show that it still is.
 So each time you reinstall `warranted` you have to do a little dance to remove the old one from the list and then bless the new one.
 The answer to this is probably code signing, but I have no idea how that works: I suspect the answer is [here](https://developer.apple.com/library/archive/documentation/Security/Conceptual/CodeSigningGuide/Introduction/Introduction.html).

+The `(and ...)` and `(or ...)` forms were meant to make complex nested command specifications easier to read: I'm not sure they actually do.

 ---